 Prevention, Control, and Treatment

-Because C perfringens is nearly ubiquitous, it is important to prevent coccidiosis, especially Eimeria acervulina and E maxima, as well as changes in the intestinal microflora that would promote its growth.
-This can be accomplished by adding antibiotics in the feed such as virginiamycin (20 g/ton feed), bacitracin (50 g/ton feed), and lincomycin (2 g/ton feed).
-The addition of anticoccidial compounds, especially of the ionophore class, has been extremely helpful in preventing the coccidial damage that leads to necrotic enteritis.
-Avoiding drastic changes in feed and minimizing the level of fishmeal, wheat, barley, or rye in the diet can also aid in the prevention of necrotic enteritis.
-When higher amounts of wheat, barley, or rye are necessary, use of enzymes in the feed has been shown to reduce the level of necrotic enteritis in flocks fed these cereals.
-Administration of probiotics or competitive exclusion cultures has been used to both prevent and treat clinical necrotic enteritis (presumably by preventing the proliferation of C perfringens).
+Because C perfringens is nearly ubiquitous, it is important to prevent coccidiosis, especially E acervulina and E maxima infections, as well as changes in the intestinal microflora that would promote its growth.
+This has traditionally been accomplished by adding antibiotics in the feed such as virginiamycin (20 g/ton feed), bacitracin (50 g/ton feed), and lincomycin (2 g/ton feed), as well as ionophore-class anticoccidial treatments.
+The recent move by many producers to antibiotic-free feeds has also been associated with markedly increased use of coccidiosis vaccines, resulting in early circulation of mixed Eimeria infections that are associated with the recent resurgence in incidence of necrotic enteritis.
+Avoiding drastic changes in feed and minimizing the level of fishmeal, wheat, barley, or rye in the diet can also help prevent necrotic enteritis.
+When higher amounts of wheat, barley, or rye are necessary, use of enzymes for nonstarch polysaccharides in the feed has reduced the level of necrotic enteritis in flocks fed these cereals.
+Administration of selected probiotics or competitive exclusion cultures has been used successfully to both prevent and treat clinical necrotic enteritis (presumably by preventing proliferation of C perfringens).

-Last full review/revision March 2012 by Charles L. Hofacre, DVM, MAM, PhD, DACPV
+Last full review/revision February 2014 by Billy M. Hargis, DVM, PhD, DACPV